Albratoburner/Genetic-Algorithm-Based-Smart-Grid-Optimization/README.md

 - Visualization of convergence, CPU usage, execution time, allocation heatmaps, and cost improvement

 ## File Structure
-- `GA_Final.ipynb`: Main Jupyter notebook with all code, experiments, and plots
+- `MLPC_GROUP_ASSINGMENT.ipynb`: Main Jupyter notebook with all code, experiments, and plots
 - `dataset.csv`: Input data file (demand, capacity, cost)
 - `README.md`: Project documentation (this file)

 ## How to Run
-1. Open `GA_Final.ipynb` in Jupyter Notebook or VS Code.
+1. Open `MLPC_GROUP_ASSINGMENT.ipynb` in Jupyter Notebook or VS Code.
 2. Ensure `dataset.csv` is present in the same directory.
 3. Run all cells to execute the algorithms and generate plots.
 4. Adjust GA parameters in the main block as needed.